jamesbontempo/node-dataset/README.md

 * Almost all methods return a DataSet allowing for "chainable" statements.
 * File and database retrieval is asynchronous and the related methods return a Promise.

+Also, with the exception of some basic `set` methods, DataSets are immutable: calling their data manipulation methods will return a new DataSet rather than changing their underlying data.

 Once a DataSet has been created, there are many ways that it can be manipulated.

 For example, using the base DataSets created above, you could select just the data for a specified set of fields from one DataSet into a new DataSet, and rename the fields using the "as" keyword:
 ```js
 const college = education.select("fips as fips_code, college_or_higher as percent_college");
 ```

 Or you could filter the data into a new DataSet:
 ```js
 const some_states = fips.filter("state = 'Maryland' or state like 'Cali%' or state in ('New York','Texas')");
 ```

 Using chained methods, you could also perform the select and filter methods in sequence:
 ```js
 const some_other_states = fips